Tinkerforge/doc/en/source/Hardware/Bricklets/Analog_Out_V2.rst

 15V) has to be connected to the VIN terminal and the adjacent GND terminal.
 The Bricklet uses this input voltage to created the configurable output voltage for the VOUT terminal.
 The 5V terminal is an additional output with fixed 5V you can use to power things.
-It can also be connected to the VIN terminal.
+It can also be connected to the VIN terminal to produce output voltages up to 5V at the VOUT terminal withou the need for an additional external power supply.

 .. image:: /Images/Bricklets/bricklet_analog_out_v2_vertical_350.jpg
     :scale: 100 %